 Rabies vaccination required at time of surgery per Texas law, unless you show a current rabies vaccination certificate.

-TO APPLY FOR SPAY/NEUTER ASSISTANCE FOR YOUR CATS OR DOGS FILL OUT THE VOUCHER FORM ON OUR WEBSITE OR CALL AND LEAVE A MESSAGE (512)754-7257, press 2.
+TO APPLY FOR SPAY/NEUTER ASSISTANCE FOR YOUR CATS OR DOGS FILL OUT THE VOUCHER FORM ON OUR WEBSITE.

 "I support PALS, because their program prevents unwanted, unloved, abused, and neglected pets in our beloved community.
 I love my mutts, and they are a welcome addition to my home.
 Unfortunately, other animals are not so lucky and never receive the love an animal needs.
 Thanks for being a "Pal," and helping to control the pet population." ~ Terri Hendrix